draggsconnor/BlipKit/manual/instruments.md

 order: 50
 ---

+Instruments create envelopes over certain track attributes.
+An envelope changes its corresponding track attribute stepwise relatively to the current attribute value while the note is playing.
+(An exception is the *duty cycle* envelope, which sets absolute values).

-Instruments create envelopes over certain track attributes when a note is playing.
-Each envelope has thee phases: an *attack phase* which is played when the note is set, a *sustain phase* which is repeated after the attack phase has finished and as long as the note is set, and a *release phase* which will be played when the note is released.
+Each envelope has 3 *phases*, where each phase has a certain number of *steps*.
+The *attack phase* is played when the note is set, the *sustain phase* is played after the attack phase and repeated while the note is set, and the *release phase* is be played when the note is released.

 {% highlight text %}
 +--------+-----------------+---------+